Decentralized Small Gain and Phase Stability Conditions for Grid-Forming Converters: Limitations and Extensions: GFM Control structure

 \section{GFM Control structure}

 In this paper, we consider the GFM control structure represented in Figure \ref{fig:gfm_diag}.
-The controller is made in the stationary reference frame $\alpha\beta$.
-It consists of a Proportional-Resonant (PR) current controller and a Virtual Admittance ($Y_v$) voltage controller.
-On top of these, the power control loop is implemented through a Virtual Synchronous Machine and a Proportional-Integral (PI) reactive power controller.
+The controller are implemented in the stationary reference frame $\alpha\beta$.
+It consists of a Proportional-Resonant $PR(s)$ current controller, given in~\eqref{eq:pr_tf}, and a Virtual Admittance $Y_v(s)$ voltage controller, given in~\eqref{eq:yv_tf}, with virtual resistance $R_v$ and virtual inductance $L_v$.

+The synchronization control is implemented through a Virtual Synchronous Machine (VSM) with inertia $H$ and damping $D$.
+A Proportional-Integral (PI) controller regulates the reactive power changing the reference voltage magnitude.
 Unless explicitly stated, the reactive power controller is disabled, and a constant voltage magnitude reference is used.
-Parameters and further details are available in \cite{Repo}.
+Parameters and further details are available in \cite{RepoZenodo}.